Photos by Jenna Cho

 Without making eye contact, the man stared forward and simply said, “I’m going in the opposite direction.”

-Another man now entered the gas station, and I turned to him.
-“Do you know if the AT crosses near here?”
+Another man now entered the gas station, and I turned to him, saying, “Do you know if the AT crosses near here?”
 He said he could check his GPS on his smartphone, so we walked to his truck in the parking lot.
 He showed where the trail indeed crossed Route 4 about a mile up the hill.
 “Thanks,” I said.
 “Any chance you’re going in that direction?”
 He responded, “My front seat is full of junk, but the trail is just up the hill, not far at all.”

 Miles 30 to 40 were relatively easy: After the long uphill from Cornwall Bridge to the trailhead, and up further to Silver Hill (1150 feet) high above the Housatonic River Valley, the trail wound down to a pleasant four-mile riverside trail that went through fields and meadows.
 I was again able to jog, picking up my pace to 4-5 miles per hour.

-I’d started running at 6:40am and finished at 9:07pm, translating to about 14 and 1/2 hours of total trip time and about 12 hours of running time on the actual CT AT.
+I’d started running at 6:40am and finally finished at 9:07pm, translating to about 14 and 1/2 hours of total trip time and about 12 hours of running time on the actual CT AT.
 I hobbled for days afterward with a new appreciation for how ultrarunners Jurek and Meltzer can do such a thing 45 days in a row.

 Should I do such a long run again, I might borrow more from Meltzer’s playbook.
 According to The New York Times, Meltzer: